kinow/kinoshita.eti.br/content/_index.md

   in Barcelona, Spain.</p>

   <p>Head on to the blog for posts about languages, writing, music, arts, and computer
   programming.
-Or visit my portfolio where I upload drawings, illustrations, paintings, and more.</p>
+Or visit my portfolio where I upload drawings, illustrations, and paintings.</p>
 </div>

 <figure class="feature">